-- Vary reps and intensity, from exercise to exercise, to address endurance and power within the same workout
+- Vary reps and intensity from exercise to exercise.
+This addresses both endurance and power within the same workout.

-- For a more active recovery, institute cross-training or pool workouts 1-2 times per week
+- For a more active recovery, add cross-training or pool workouts 1 to 2 times per week.

 |Shoulder-specific exercises focusing on the:

-- Exercises for the core and lower extremity
+- Exercises for the core and lower body.

 - Maintenance strengthening of rotator cuff, all planes, especially internal and external rotation (with arm at side and at shoulder level).

 |1 to 2 times per week, but not before games or heavy practices.